 \subsection{Single Fairness Configuration}

 We report the overall performance and fairness of each method in \Cref{tbl:results}.
 For SBIC, the table shows that HLV training methods consistently outperform \methname{MV} for overall performance across the two models.
-These improvements are statistically significant~(with bootstrap tests) for 6 out of 8 model--method pairs.\footnote{Exceptions: \methname{SL} and \methname{JSD} with RoBERTa} As for fairness, the HLV training methods can improve or reduce fairness, but the differences are not statistically significant for 7 out of 8 model--method pairs.\footnote{Exception: \methname{SmF1} with RoBERTa}
+These improvements are statistically\footnote{We report effect sizes as a measure of \emph{practical} significance in \Cref{sec:cies}.} significant~(with bootstrap tests) for 6 out of 8 model--method pairs.\footnote{Exceptions: \methname{SL} and \methname{JSD} with RoBERTa} As for fairness, the HLV training methods can improve or reduce fairness, but the differences are not statistically significant for 7 out of 8 model--method pairs.\footnote{Exception: \methname{SmF1} with RoBERTa}

 Looking at the TAG results, for both overall performance and fairness, the HLV training methods consistently outperform \methname{MV} across both models, with statistically significant improvements for 6 out of 8 model--method pairs.\footnote{Exception: \methname{SmF1}} Taken together, the results suggest that HLV training improves overall performance without sacrificing fairness, and in some cases (e.g.,\ TAG), can even improve fairness.